edamla/mediterraneanagency/_books/2021-09-01-zulcenaheyn.md

 Hakki originate from?
 Is he a Seyyid?
 Who are the two people you need to know before understanding him?
 How did his father’s spiritual distress affect him?
-Who was the first teacher of Erzurumlu Ibra- him Hakki?
+Who was the first teacher of Erzurumlu Ibrahim Hakki?
 At what age did he begin his pursuit of knowledge?
 How did he meet Ismail Fakirullah Hazretleri?
 How many years did he stay at the
 Tillo Dergah?
 Who were his companions on the